 Authors and Affiliations are not included in the word count.
+Do not include authors in the main body text of the abstract.
 Your submission should be structured and contain the following information:

 Title

 The title should be descriptive, specific, and concise.
 It should also state the animal species concerned.
 It should replace information otherwise found in the main text.
 The title should be a maximum of 50 words, and not have a 'full stop' at the end.
 No abbreviations please.